cardillan/mindcode/doc/syntax/SYNTAX-STRICT-RELAXED.markdown

 end
 ```

 That doesn't inspire much confidence in Mindcode.
-Apart from large chunks of the code being apparently completely ignored, it also encourages the idea that the proper syntax for the assignment statement features a `set` keyword.
+Apart from large chunks of the code being apparently completely ignored, it also promulgates the (mistaken) idea that the proper syntax for the assignment statement features a `set` keyword.

 The problem here is that, in the absence of semicolons unequivocally delimiting individual expressions, the compiler may break code into expressions at places that weren't intended by the user.
 In the short example above the compiler splits the code into these individual expressions and statements: